-We used the linear interpolation of EQ-5D utilities by ppFEV1 conducted by Schechter et al. (Table 4.4).85 The extrapolation was based on EQ-5D values estimated for ppFEV1 groups (0.86 for >70%, 0.81 for 40%-69%, and 0.64 for <40%) provided to Tappenden et al. for a NICE economic evaluation.86 We used similar assumptions as Tappenden et al. and applied a short-term utility decrement of 0.17 during the year in which an acute pulmonary exacerbation occurred.86 We used the same utility used by Schechter et al.85 for the first year after lung transplantation (0.32) based on quality of life study of lung transplantation in patients with cystic fibrosis.87 (Subsequent years after transplantation were set to a utility equivalent to a ppFEV1 of 70%-79%.)
+We used the linear interpolation of EQ-5D utilities by ppFEV1 conducted by Schechter et al. (Table 4.4).
+These utilities were used to weight each year of life to accumulate QALYs over an individual's lifetime.
+The extrapolation was based on EQ-5D values estimated for ppFEV1 groups (0.86 for >70%, 0.81 for 40%-69%, and 0.64 for <40%) among cystic fibrosis patients provided to Tappenden et al. for a NICE economic evaluation.
+Because we modeled ppFEV1 as a continuous variable, we used a linear function to assign utilities based on ppFEV1 (utility = 0.593047 + ppFEV1\0.003476).
+We used similar assumptions as Tappenden et al. and applied a short-term utility decrement of 0.17 during the year in which an acute pulmonary exacerbation occurred.
+We used the same utility used by Schechter et al. for the first year after lung transplantation (0.32) based on quality of life study of lung transplantation in patients with cystic fibrosis.
+Subsequent years after transplantation were set to a utility equivalent to a ppFEV1 of 70%-79%: 0.838.